 Sadly, although his 100% devotion to recovery, he lost his battle in 2006.
 Being a mad Sydney Swans supporter, I am still convinced the bloods pulled one out of the hat with the 2005 premiership, the happiest I’d ever seen him.

-Sadly, in 2018 cancer returned to our lives, this time being my father who was diagnosed with bowel cancer.
+In 2018 cancer returned to our lives, this time being my father who was diagnosed with bowel cancer.
 Being the first day of year 12 for me, it’s amazing how quickly your priorities can flip when faced with cancer and you begin to fully appreciate those around you.
 He successfully defeated cancers first crack at dad and was in remission for 13 months.
-But cancer is relentlessly evil and returned as Stage 4 Metastatic Bowel Cancer in late 2019.
+But cancer is relentlessly evil and returned as Stage 4 metastatic bowel cancer in late 2019.

 Dads’ strength shone through, making his fight look tireless and done with ease, to the point those closest around him took for granted and somewhat got complacent with the challenge at hand that cancer posed.
 In late 2021, we discovered his treatment is no longer proving effective in stabilising his condition and his cancer was sadly spreading further.